aperswal/IllumedMVP/README.md

 ## Overview

-This Healthcare Search Application is a comprehensive web-based tool that allows users to search for hospitals in the United States and explore insurance plans.
+This Healthcare Search Application is a comprehensive web-based tool that allows users to search for hospitals in the United States and explore insurance plans using the HealthCare.gov Marketplace API.
 It provides detailed information about hospitals, including location, contact details, and ratings.
 Additionally, users can search for health and dental insurance plans based on their personal information and preferences.

 ## Features